mmtmn/riemann-hypothesis/README.md

+# rimann-hypothesis
+This repository explores a couple of experiments with prime numbers.
+It uses a RNN to attempt to predict the riemann hypothesis using scripts written in C.

+in the bin folder you'll find everything that is detailed bellow, which was part of exploring different ideas until landing on the reccurent neural networks in c.

+inside the bin folder you'll find all scripts that were used during this saturday morning exploration of the prime numbers and the riemann hypothesis.

 # spiral.py

 A spiral of numbers where non-prime numbers are represented as gray dots and prime numbers as black dots